 What is GDPR?

-The new regulation known as the General Data Protection Regulation (GDPR) has already come into force but the first fines won’t be issued until March 2018.
+The new regulation known as the General Data Protection Regulation (GDPR) has already come into force but the first fines won’t be issued until after the 25th May 2018 implementation date.
 This opens a giant can of worms for many organisations.

 Under new regulations: